dotnotation/Furmiliar_React_Frontend/README.md

 <h3>Installing Furmiliar:</h3>
 To install Furmiliar, follow these steps:
 First you will need to clone the backend here: https://github.com/dotnotation/Furmiliar_React_Backend Install all required gems in the Gemfile by running `bundle install`.
 Create your database by running `rails db:migrate`.
 (Optional) Seed your database with the default dummy data by running `rails db:seed`.
 Run `rails s` in the terminal to run the ApplicationController.
 Open the port in the browser (rails defaults to port 3000) if you want to see the data in the api.
-For toy box information visit http://localhost:3000/pets.
-For toy information visit http://localhost:3000/toys.
+For all pet information visit http://localhost:3000/pets.
+For all toy information visit http://localhost:3000/toys.
 To exit the server run `ctrl + c` in the terminal.
 You will need to clone the frontend next: https://github.com/dotnotation/Furmiliar_React_Frontend.
 Run `npm install` or `yarn install` to add all dependencies.
 To start up the server use `yarn start` or `npm start`.

 <h3>Using Furmiliar:</h3>
-First, click on the toy box you want to add more toys to, or create your own toy box.
-Then you can create, read, update, or delete any of the toys.
-The only required field for both the toy box and the toy is that it must have a name.
+You can view all pets or register your own pet.
+Then you can select your pet and add toys to their toy box.
+There is full CRUD functionality with this app.
+Currently, their is no user aspect to this app which means you can CRUD other people's pets.
+The plan is to add users later.

 <h3>Contributors:</h3>